When someone wakes up during surgery early it is called “accidental awareness.” As one can imagine, it can be a very traumatic experience.

 A commenter made another observation: “It seems to me that for this hypothesis to be true, we need data that these abductees all had some type of anaesthetic in their lives which would have supplied the basis for this ‘flash-back’ abduction type of experience.”

-Skomorowsky poses a very interesting theory, and perhaps one that will help alien abduction researchers identify if some of their patience might be misinterpreting their terrifying experiences.
+Skomorowsky poses a very interesting theory, and perhaps one that will help alien abduction researchers identify if some of their patients might be misinterpreting their terrifying experiences.

 If You Enjoyed This Article Please Join Me On Facebook At: